plinkysynth/bib/docs/build_guide.md

 ### The headers - a nice warmup

-Let's get the two 'SMD' headers out of the way - a small grey 4 pin socket for the front panel, and a 2x3 pin header that you can use to connect line level stereo input and headphone output to the quarter inch TRS jacks on an intellijel palette case, for example.
+Let's get the two 'SMD' headers out of the way - the small grey 4 pin socket for the front panel which I missed out of the photo above, and a 2x3 pin header that you can use to connect line level stereo input and headphone output to the quarter inch TRS jacks on an intellijel palette case, for example.

 Put a small pillow of solder on a *single* pin on each footprint - one on the front panel, one on the main circuit board, as hilighted in yellow below.
 Again - just a single pin each for now!